Namhan Sanseong West Gate

 namham sanseong west gate

-The Namhansanseong West Gate (Namhan Mountain Fortress) is one of the four existing gates preserved in this mountain.
-This gate has played its crucial role in protecting Hanyang (the old name for Seoul) against the attacks from Sino-Manchurian invaders.
+The Namhan Sanseong West Gate, one of the four existing gates, is a prominent feature of the fortress.
+It has played a crucial role in protecting Hanyang, the old name for Seoul, against the attacks from Sino-Manchurian invaders.

 I hiked from the rotary of this UNESCO World Heritage enlisted site to the West Gate during my second trip and hike.
 It snowed the other day, and you can imagine how the walls and surrounding of the fortress look like.